Redoou8/ImageGallery/README.md

-Image Gallery prototype, with eventlisteners, sliders and onhover.
+Image Gallery prototype using SLIDERJS